 - 3 Tablespoons Watkins Vanilla

-- 1 box rock salt (not used in actual ice cream!) - this is for the ice cream process only - you won't use it all
+- rock salt and ice (not used in actual ice cream!) – this is for the ice cream process only